Emma Cameron, MA. Integrative Arts Psychotherapist UKCP, HCPC

 What might we use?

 - Clay and play-dough

-(Note: You will never be expected to use an art form that you'd prefer not to use)
+(Note: You will never be made to use an art form that you'd prefer not to use)

-I see clients in a quiet, dedicated Art Therapy studio in peaceful Wivenhoe, Essex.
+I see clients in a quiet, dedicated Art Therapy studio in peaceful Wivenhoe, near Colchester, Essex.
 Wivenhoe rail station is a short walk away and there is plenty of street parking available.

 I also see clients online: video (like Skype), live chat, and email counselling are all options.
 I have a specialist Diploma in Online Therapy.

 Contact me on 07515 937 027 or email firstname.lastname@example.org to schedule your free 15-minute phone consultation so we can see whether I might be able to offer what you need.

 To find out more about Art Psychotherapy, see my article, 'What is Art Therapy?' at http://emmacameron.com/therapy/what-is-art-therapy/